-The center's facilities are designed to accommodate laboratory research projects by the faculty and graduate students; facilities include a number of high-performance work stations, a transputer laboratory, extensive equipment for audio recording and analysis, and equipment for psycholinguistic experimentation.
+The center's facilities are designed to accommodate laboratory research projects by the faculty and graduate students; facilities include a number of high-performance work stations, a computer laboratory, extensive equipment for audio recording and analysis, and equipment for psycholinquistic experimentation.

-Current research projects include studies of language and cognitive development in children; language impairment in children and adults; word and sentence processing in bilinguals; foreign vocabulary in American Sign Language; development of neurally inspired parallel processing models of speech perception; studies in first language acquisition; crossliquistic comparisons of the process of language acquisition and aphasia; research on the integration of grammatical analyses and theories; a project to collect large-scale text corpora in electronic form; a study of expectancy generation in sentence processing, and the compilation of an Albanian-English dictionary.
+Current research projects include studies of language and cognitive development in children; language impairment in children and adults; word and sentence processing in bilin-guals; foreign vocabulary in American Sign Language; development of neurally inspired parallel processing models of speech perception; studies in first language acquisition; crosslinguistic comparisons of the process of language acquisition and aphasia; research on the integration of grammatical analyses and theories; a project to collect large-scale text corpora in electronic form; and a study of expectancy generation in sentence processing.
 The center administers an NIH pre- and postdoctoral training grant, "Language, Communication and Brain."
 CRL has also entered into several institutional agreements with research institutions in Europe, Asia, and the Americas, providing for the exchange of personnel and support for projects of mutual interest.
 An ongoing speaker series presents a broad range of experimental approaches to the study of language.
 The center publishes a monthly electronic newsletter.

 The Project in Cognitive and Neural Development is an activity of CRL.
 Its purpose is to provide a forum for interdisciplinary research on brain and cognition in human children, including rese-arch on the neural bases of language and communication.
-The project brings together faculty and research staff from the UCSD Departments of Cognitive Science, Communication, Linguistics, Neurosciences, Psychology, Psychiatry and Sociology, the San Diego State University Depar-tments of Psychology and Communication Disorders, and the Salk Institute for Biological Studies.
+The project brings together faculty and research staff from the UCSD Departments of Cognitive Science, Communication, Linguistics, Neurosciences, Psychology, Psychiatry and Sociology, the San Diego State University Departments of Psychology and Communication Disorders, and the Salk Institute for Biological Studies.